ckwangechi/Nurture-Her/README.md

 # Nurture Her
-A simple, beautiful web app that recommends recipes based on the four phases of the menstrual cycle.
+A simple web app that recommends recipes based on the four phases of the menstrual cycle.

 ## Setup